benknoble/benknoble.github.io/_posts/2018-07-09-til-day-15--fresh-start.md

 Well, firstly, these aren't unit tests, they're actually integration and regression tests, but we'll ignore that.
-I *did* get a little ego boost when I saw that green light--and now it's worrying.
+I *did* get a little ego boost when I saw that green light---and now it's worrying.
 Did I really do everything right?

 Fortunately, most of my changes were (small) shell-script refactorings.
 They had to [preserve all side-effects][preserve] (much like compiler optimizations), so